What’s the lowdown?

 The most common form of alopecia in women is female pattern hair loss (FPHL).
 Due to both genetic and hormonal influences, affected follicles produce hairs that become shorter and smaller, and lighter in colour.
 Ultimately, these follicles completely shrink and no longer produce hairs.

 Polycystic ovary syndrome can give rise to elevated androgen levels and can result in FPHL.
-Whilst there is currently no cure for PCOS, symptoms, such as hair loss, can benefit from topical or oral treatments
+Whilst there is currently no cure for PCOS, symptoms, such as hair loss, can benefit from treatments from your healthcare professional.